Are you confident about the first demo for your clients?

 Stories define features, it’s necessary to think in stories rather than in features.
 Finally, end up telling the stories of the users that require reaching the goal.
 Splitting the stories into multiple sub-stories does not serve the priority of working on the entire story.
 For example, the story allows the search of an item, and sub-stories are narrowing the search with filters, selection of color, size, etc.

 If multiple sub-stories are created, you would concentrate on sub-stories rather than thinking of overall stories.
 The disadvantage of creating multiple stories is the missing narrative flow.

 Another solution is to add multiple tasks under the same story, that could cover the searching of items along with the filters.

 The stories are given weight as per their complexity, and accordingly, the team is assigned to complete the stories.
-More the weightage for a story more is the complexity and could take extra time to complete.
-Stories with higher weightage are taken up by the professional programmers.
+The more the weightage of a story more the complexity and could take extra time to complete.
+Stories with higher weightage are taken up by professional programmers.

-Developers are responsible to decide tasks.
-They have all the knowledge of the framework, their third-party tools, or the required time to complete the story.
+Developers are responsible for deciding tasks.
+They have all the knowledge of the framework, their third-party tools, and the required time to complete the story.
 During the sprint meetings, all the stories are discussed by the team members, and the tasks are noted for each.
-These sessions are helpful for the technical members to gain knowledge on the stories and required tasks for completion of the story.
+These sessions are helpful for the technical members to gain knowledge on the stories and required tasks for the completion of the story.